 This multi-peak climb and ridge traverse includes Shale Point(7,740 feet), Peak 7765, and Peak 7638/Whiskey Flat Peak.
 The climb begins and ends at a road junction on Crow Creek Road in Snowslide Canyon.
 These three ranked summits surround the Giveout Historical Site on Crow Creek Road.
-This endeavor covers 9.0 miles and entails 2,725 feet of elevation gain.
+This adventure covers 9.0 miles with 2,725 feet of elevation gain round trip.
 It includes road/trail hiking as well as off-trail scrambling and bushwhacking.
+USGS Meade Peak

 Crow Creek Road/FSR-111 is located 6.9 miles east of Montpelier, ID on US-89.
 Leave Montpelier at the Phillips 66 gas station at the junction of US-89 and US-30.
-Turn L/N onto Crow Creek Road.
+Turn left/north onto Crow Creek Road.
 At 2.0 miles, pass the upper end of the Montpelier Reservoir.
 At 4.5 miles, reach a junction with FSR-801 (signed).
-Park on the L/N side of Crow Creek Road in a pullout about 100 feet before reaching this junction.
-You are now at the base of the Southeast Shoulder of Shale Point.
+Park on the left/north side of Crow Creek Road in a pullout about 100 feet before reaching this junction.
+You are now at the base of the southeast shoulder of Shale Point.
 The elevation here is 6,705 feet.

-From the parking pullout, climb WNW up the steep sagebrush slope.
+From the parking pullout, climb west-northwest up the steep sagebrush slope.
 For a short stretch, you will find a use/game trail to help.
 The underlying gravel/dirt is a bit loose.
-Weave and grind it out to reach much tamer terrain higher up, bending R/NW as you gain altitude.
-Once you reach the long, South Ridge (the summit ridge), scramble northward for ½ mile to reach the high point of Shale Point.
+Weave and grind it out to reach much tamer terrain higher up, bending right/northwest as you gain altitude.
+Once you reach the LONG south ridge, follow it north for ½ mile to reach the high point of Shale Point.
 This ridge section is a combination of easy scrub and a scree/gravel base.

-From the narrow saddle between Shale Point and Peak 7765, follow a footpath on the L/W side of a cattle fence on the ridge crest until the fence ends.
-Continue NW then N up the ridge.
+From the narrow saddle between Shale Point and Peak 7765, follow a footpath on the left/west side of a cattle fence on the ridge crest until the fence ends.
+Continue northwest then north up the ridge.
 Thankfully, the scrub is shorter and has more gaps higher up.
-Pass a false summit (the Southeast Summit) on the way to the true summit (the Northwest Summit), which is 5 feet higher.
+Pass the [lower] southeast summit on the way to the true/northwest summit, which is five feet higher.
 There is a small cairn on the summit high point.

-Hike along FSR-114 as it winds its way eastward to reach a junction with FSR-111/Crow Creek Road at an area called Whiskey Flat.
-From Whiskey Flat, leave the road and bushwhack SE up through thick sagebrush to quickly reach the West Ridge.
+Hike along FSR-114 as it winds its way east to reach a junction with FSR-111/Crow Creek Road at an area called Whiskey Flat.
+From Whiskey Flat, leave the road and bushwhack southeast up through thick sagebrush to quickly reach the west ridge.
 The sagebrush here is tall and requires a lot of weaving to make progress.
-Follow the brushy ridge NE as it splits two obvious gullies.
-The ridge doglegs L/N then R/E to circumvent the gully to the R/E and allow access to the summit ridge.
+Follow the brushy ridge northeast as it splits two obvious gullies.
+The ridge doglegs left/north then right/east to circumvent the gully to the right/east and allow access to the summit ridge.

-The ridge now heads steeply E and is a tedious climb through thick brush and sage.
+The ridge now heads steeply east and is a tedious climb through thick brush and sage.
 You will find a deer trail near the ridge crest to help you make any headway here.
 Higher up, the terrain finally opens up as the slope eases considerably.
-You reach a false summit (Point 7600+) and will probably think that this is the top (as I did), but it’s not.
+You reach a false summit (Point 7600+) and will probably think that this is the top but it’s not.
 You still have ¼ mile to go and it’s not an easy route from here.

-From here, bushwhack E down through a punishing section of thick aspens to cross a gully and reach a cattle fence and road (FSR-801) to the R/SE [In retrospect, I should have simply gone SE from Point 7600+ to intercept the cattle fence/road and NOT bushwhacked through the awful aspens.]
+From here, bushwhack east down through a punishing section of thick aspens to cross a gully and reach a cattle fence and road (FSR-801) to the right/southeast.
+In retrospect, I should have simply gone southeast from Point 7600+ to intercept the cattle fence/road and NOT bushwhacked through the awful aspens.
 Once on FSR-801, cruise to the semi-open summit of Peak 7638.
 The summit area is a mix of open gravel/scree and thick sagebrush.

-From the summit, follow FSR-801 SW to re-join the fence row.
-Leave the road where the road heads L/S and the fence row continues SW along the ridge crest.
-Continue to follow the L/SE side of the cattle fence until it takes a sharp R/W turn and leaves the ridge to follow a shoulder descending westward to the valley floor and Crow Creek Road.
+From the summit, follow FSR-801 southwest to re-join the fence row.
+Leave the road where the road heads left/south and the fence row continues southwest along the ridge crest.
+Continue to follow the left/southeast side of the cattle fence until it takes a sharp right/west turn and leaves the ridge to follow a shoulder descending west to the valley floor and Crow Creek Road.

-From this departure point, follow the narrow ridge of nettlesome sagebrush to reach a final descent point which drops you down to a flat meadow alongside Crow Creek Road just N of the Giveout Historical Site.
+From this departure point, follow the narrow ridge of nettlesome sagebrush to reach a final descent point which drops you down to a flat meadow alongside Crow Creek Road just north of the Giveout Historical Site.
 This final drop off the ridge is particularly thick with sagebrush.
-Head in a SW direction for this final bushwhack down to the road.
-Walk S down Crow Creek Road for about 1-1/2 miles to return to the parking pullout near the junction of Crow Creek Road and FSR-801.
+Head southwest for this final bushwhack down to the road.
+Walk south down Crow Creek Road for about 1-1/2 miles to return to the parking pullout near the junction of Crow Creek Road and FSR-801.

-To sum up, this multi-peak climb and ridge traverse begins with a climb of the Southeast Shoulder/South Ridge of Shale Point (7,740 feet).
-It drops to a saddle via the North Face.
-From the saddle, the route then climbs the South Ridge of Peak 7765 and subsequently descends the North Ridge to a lateral drainage.
-From here, it heads eastward to Crow Creek Road via a cattle trail and a Forest Service Road.
-From a road junction at Whiskey Flat, the journey continues up the West Ridge of Peak 7638/Whiskey Flat Peak.
-Descend the South Shoulder to reach Crow Creek Road near the Giveout Historical Site.
-Continue southward on Crow Creek Road to Snowslide Canyon and your parked vehicle.
+To sum up, this multi-peak climb and ridge traverse begins with a climb of the southeast shoulder/south ridge of Shale Point (7,740 feet).
+It drops to a saddle via the north face.
+From the saddle, the route then climbs the south ridge of Peak 7765 and subsequently descends the north ridge to a lateral drainage.
+From here, it heads east to Crow Creek Road via a cattle trail and a Forest Service Road.
+From a road junction at Whiskey Flat, the journey continues up the west ridge of Peak 7638/Whiskey Flat Peak.
+Descend the south shoulder to reach Crow Creek Road near the Giveout Historical Site.
+Continue south on Crow Creek Road to Snowslide Canyon and your parked vehicle.